 Interested in sustainability?
 Think protecting the natural environment is important?
 Just want to learn more?
-Read on to learn about how you can become involved in the oldest and largest environmental student organization at UT Austin.
+Read on to learn about how you can become involved in the premier environmental student organization at UT Austin.

 How to Become a General Member

 Any UT Austin student is eligible to join the CEC at any time.
 To become a GeneralMember, simply complete the three following steps:

 2. Attend a General Meeting and, if you’d like, introduce yourself.

 We’re a community, and we want to meet you!
 We’ll give you the chance to briefly say hello and what you’re excited about or interested in.
 That way you can begin building relationships with others who hold similar interests.
 Learn more about General Meetings.

 General members enjoy access to the Campus Environmental Center community, a group of fellow environmentally-aware students with convergent interests, through social gatherings and group service events.
 Members also have access to the broader on- and off-campus network that the Campus Environmental Center has built over the last 15 years, as well as eligibility to hold compensated leadership positions within the organization in the future.

 Social events are a great opportunity to connect with fellow members, foster new friendships, and explore different areas of the environmental community on campus and in the Austin area.
 Service events typically benefit an environmental cause and give members a chance to take meaningful and conscious action.

 Environmental issues are oftentimes large and best addressed through collective action and respectful conversation.
 Come join us as we make a meaningful and lasting impact on our campus and surrounding communities!